AnkitaSMusale/Snake_Ladder_Game/README.md

 ### 3. Run the Game

-node src/game.js
+node src/main.js

-### 4. Run the test cases - Unit tests are written for the game logic and validation logic inside utils.test.js.
+### 4. Run the test cases - Unit tests are written for the game logic and validation logic inside test folder.

 open bash -> npm test